gjzuloaga/Weather-App/README.md

 - etc.

-Stay informed about the weather around the world with WorldWeather! ☀️🌨️
+Stay informed about the weather around the world with the Weather App! ☀️🌨️